 Follow these tips and you should be able to stave off browning for a couple of days in the fridge!

 Traditionally, guacamole is made with a shallow mortar and pestle called a molcajete.
-We’ll just be using simple everyday tools, like a bowl and a fork or spoon for smashing.
+I’ll just be using simple everyday tools, like a bowl and a fork or spoon for smashing.

 - Chef’s knife

 - Cutting board